joobisb/joobisb/README.md

 ## Hi there 👋

+I am an experienced backend engineer with over 8 years of experience in building scalable and robust backend systems.
+I have been working with various startups for a while now building monoliths/microservices (NodeJs, Scala, Go, et al) and the infra side of things (Kubernetes, AWS, Azure, Terraform and more).

+These days I'm exploring distributed systems, concurrency and so on and I mostly write in Go.

 <!--
 **joobisb/joobisb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.